Korchy/blender_b_presets/README.md

 <img src="https://b3d.interplanety.org/wp-content/upload_content/2020/02/preview_670x335-400x200.jpg"><p>

-Some times it is necessary to have several settings for several final renders, for example, a small preview, a technical render with the metadata output on the image, a "gypsum" render, etc. Each time, manually resizing, changing sampling, marking or unchecking the necessary render settings checkboxes is tedious.
+Sometimes it is necessary to have several settings for several final renders, for example, a small preview, a technical render with the metadata output on the image, a "gypsum" render, etc. Each time, manually resizing, changing sampling, marking or unchecking the necessary render settings checkboxes is tedious.
 The "B-Presets" add-on allows you to save the current render settings into a preset, and then switch between saved presets with a single mouse click.
 Also, the add-on allows you to save and quickly switch between viewport settings.

 Add-on functionality:
 -